saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ## Required

-These options are required for use with the `xcuitest` or `espresso` commands.
+These command executing-from-cucumberflags are required for use with the `xcuitest` or `espresso` commands.
 They are not compatible with the YAML file `config` command.

 :::note About the Examples
 All Examples in this page assume knowledge of [Sauce Runner General Usage](/dev/cli/espresso-xcuitest#examples).
 Run these commands from the directory where you downloaded the runner, or the actual location of the `runner.jar` file.